Graduate Recruitment Opportunities at a Ten-Year High in the UK

-It’s great news for graduates.
-According to recent research, the first of the students that paid the higher tuition fees will graduate in the most lucrative recruitment market for more than a decade.
-The attractive graduate job market in the UK in 2015 includes an increase in the number of jobs available and better starting salaries at many of the country’s top employers are also expecting to advertise higher salaries.
+2015 brings great news for graduates, according to recent research!
+The first students paying higher tuition fees are graduating in the most lucrative recruitment market for more than a decade.
+The attractive graduate job market in the UK in 2015 sees an increase in the number of jobs available.
+Not only that, many of the country’s top employers are also expecting to advertise higher salaries.
 Keep reading to find out more good news regarding graduate recruitment opportunities in 2015.

 The Graduate Market in 2015 research analysed the vacancies for graduates and the starting salaries at Britain’s leading 100 employers.

-The study unveiled that during 2014 graduate salaries rose by 7.9% and that in 2015 many of the UK’s leading employers are set to increase the number of vacancies for graduates by 8.1%.
+During 2014 graduate salaries rose by 7.9% and in 2015 leading UK employers pledge to increase graduate opportunities by 8.1%.

-The industries on target for the biggest growth in graduate recruitment are banking and finance, accounting and professional services, retail, the public sector and the Armed Forces.
+The industries on target for the most significant growth in graduate recruitment are:

-The study also found that for the first time ever, university-leavers’ salaries will reach an average of £35,000.
+The study also found that for the first time, university-leavers’ salaries will reach an average of £35,000.

-Talking about the growing confidence within the British economy and the graduate jobs market, University Minister Greg Clark said:
+Greg Clark offered his thoughts about growing confidence within the British economy and the graduate jobs market.

 Planning and preparation

-If you are graduating from university this year or are a graduate looking for work, the key to recruitment success is planning and preparation.
+It doesn’t matter if you are graduating from university, or are a graduate looking for work.
+The key to landing your dream job is planning and preparation.

-As the High Fliers’ Study states, two-thirds of the UK’s leading graduate recruiters are now offering paid internships during the holidays for final-year students.
+As the High Fliers’ Study states, two-thirds of the UK’s leading graduate recruiters are now offering paid internships.
 Furthermore, half the employers’ who participated in the study said they make industrial placements available as part of degree courses.